 The 3 categories of anchoring systems:

 Wet Glaze, Screwed Mechanical and Glued Mechanical.
-Each has benefits and drawbacks.

 The Wet Glaze method involves removing the rubber gaskets from the window frame and replacing it with Dow 995 Silicone, which overlaps the frame, glass and film anchoring them all together.
 The positives of this system are lower cost and flexibility for different frame types.
 Done correctly the Wet Glaze can be clean and nearly unnoticeable, done poorly – watch out for the mess.